 Most ecommerce queries show local results near the top of the SERPs these days.

-4. Google My Business Management & Optimization
+4. Google Business Profile Management And Optimization

-Beware of Duplicate Listings
+Beware Of Duplicate Listings

 The minute they deleted the duplicate listings, their rankings went up by 15 positions for the main keyword they were targeting.
-So keep an eye on those.
+So, keep an eye on those.

-Monitor Your GMB listings
+Monitor Your GBP listings

 Google can overwrite your data if it trusts data from another party more than it trusts you.

-Scale GMB Posts
+Scale GBP Posts

-There are plenty of local marketplace brands like Yelp, DoorDash, and Zillow, and service area businesses (SABs) like plumbers and roofers, that target local search queries but are not eligible to appear in Local Packs.
+There are plenty of local marketplace brands like Yelp, DoorDash, and Zillow, and service area businesses (SABs) like plumbers and roofers that target local search queries but are not eligible to appear in Local Packs.
 This is because they have no physical locations in their target markets.

-FedEx OnSite services located in Walgreen’s is a good example of how this can work:
+FedEx OnSite services located in Walgreens is a good example of how this can work:

 As I said at the top, there are an infinite number of local SEO tactics enterprise brands can deploy.

-- Local SEO: The Definitive Guide to Improve Your Local Search Rankings
+- Local SEO: The Definitive Guide To Improve Your Local Search Rankings